ibexa/documentation-developer/docs/api/field_types_reference/pagefield.md

 ## Blocks

-For information on how to create and configure new blocks for the Page, see [Creating Page blocks](../../extending/extending_page.md#creating-page-blocks).
+For information on how to create and configure new blocks for the Page, see [Create custom Page block](../../guide/page/create_custom_page_block.md).

 ## Rendering Pages